configcat/docs/website/docs/targeting/setting-evaluation.md

 :::

 :::info
-The evaluation process is entirely contained within the SDKs, meaning your User's sensitive data never leaves your system.
+The evaluation process is entirely implemented within the SDKs, meaning your users' sensitive data never leaves your system.
 The data flow is one-way – from ConfigCat CDN servers to your SDKs – and ConfigCat does not receive or store any attributes of the [User Object] passed to the SDKs.
 This design prioritizes the privacy and security of user data.
 :::

 ### Percentage Evaluation Attribute